The exhaust gas recirculation (EGR) valve, does exactly what the name implies. It circulates, exhaust gas, for a second time.

 As a result, carbon deposits can cause the exhaust gas recirculation (EGR) valve to stick.
 Consequently, preventing it from opening or closing properly.

 For example, an exhaust gas recirculation (EGR) valve, that’s stuck open.
-Will act like a vacuum leak and cause, a rough idle and stalling.
+Will act like a vacuum leak and cause, a rough idle, stalling and even a no start.

-However, an exhaust gas recirculation (EGR) valve, that has failed, refuses to open.
-Will allow elevated emissions and may also, cause detonation (spark knock).
+And, an exhaust gas recirculation (EGR) valve, that has failed, and refuses to open.
+Will allow higher emissions, and may also cause detonation (spark knock).

 Different Valve Types, That Do The Same Job: